laszlocph/website/Simple-Jenkins-and-Docker-workflow.md

 Wednesday, i should start sharing, shouldn't i?

 ## The power of releasing often
-Last Firday, i left [Falcon.io](https://www.falcon.io/) after five years.
+Last Friday, i left [Falcon.io](https://www.falcon.io/) after five years.
 That naturally puts me in a very reflective mood, not that i don't reflect way too much in general anyway...
 But this article is not one of *those*.
-What should concern you though is that after making an inventory of what worked well in that five years, one thing shines like thousand stars.
+What should concern you though is that after making an inventory of what worked well in that five years, one thing stood out.

 The investment we put early on into our automated **CI and Sandbox environment** payed off brilliantly.
 It allowed developers to provision their own sandbox environment with handpicked set of branches from all components, and to release their own feature in separation to all